AdamLnenicka/lin1/README.md

 **Project Documentation: Implementation of IT Infrastructure for Ubuntu and Debian Servers**

 **1. Introduction:**
    This project aims to set up a robust IT infrastructure involving Ubuntu and Debian servers.
-The infrastructure includes network configuration, hostname settings, DHCP server setup, SSH server configuration, automatic backup scripts, and log file management.
+The infrastructure includes network configuration, hostname settings, DHCP server setup, SSH server configuration, automatic backup scripts, log file management, and more.

 **2. Infrastructure Setup:**
    - **Server Installation:**